kevin-hello/myFlix-Angular-Client/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.3.

+Angular has been used to build the client-side for an application called myFlix.
+It is based on its existing server-side code (REST API and database), with supporting documentation.

+## Key Features

+- The app should display a welcome view where users will be able to either log in or register an account.
+- Once authenticated, the user should now view all movies.
+- Upon clicking on a particular movie, users will be taken to a single movie view, where additional movie details will be displayed.
+The single movie view will contain the following additional features:
+  - A button that when clicked takes a user to the director view, where details about the director of that particular movie will be displayed.
+  - A button that when clicked takes a user to the genre view, where details about that particular genre of the movie will be displayed.

+## Technical Requirements

+- The application must be written in Angular (version 9 or later)
+- The application requires the latest version of Node.js and npm package
+- The application must contain user registration and login forms
+- The application must be designed using Angular Material
+- The application's codebase must contain comments using Typedoc
+- The project must contain technical documentation using JSDoc
+- The project must be hosted on GitHub Pages

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.